RonenNess/MonoGame-Sprites/README.md

 Now every transformation you apply on the container will also affect the child sprite.

-For more info you can check out the code and public Renderable API (its quite short), or read the automatically generated help file in ```Help/```.
+For more info you can check out the code (with focus on the Renderable and Sprite public API), or read the automatically generated doc file in ```Help/```.

+## Lisence
+MonoGame-Sprites is distributed with the permissive MIT License.
+For more info, check out the ```LICENSE``` file in this repo.